 U.S. President Barack Obama says he is curtailing the country's vast surveillance operation, reining in spying by the clandestine National Security Agency.

 The president outlined a series of changes Friday, including virtually ending spying on foreign allies and initiating judicial oversight of the government's collection of records of millions of telephone calls Americans make.
 He said the government would continue to collect the phone data but would move to relinquish control of it by the end of March to a yet-to-be-determined entity after consulting with Congress.

-The changes in intelligence gathering were prompted by the massive leak of National Security Agency documents by former agency contractor Edward Snowden.
-The NSA says he stole 1.7 million documents before fleeing to Russia where he sought asylum.
+Mr. Obama announced the changes in the country's intelligence gathering in a long-awaited speech prompted by the massive leak of NSA documents over the last several months by former national security contractor Edward Snowden.
+The NSA says he stole 1.7 million documents before fleeing to asylum in Russia.

 The U.S. has been unsuccessful in seeking Snowden's extradition to stand trial on espionage charges.
-He took the documents while working as an NSA outpost on the Pacific island state of Hawaii.
+He took the documents while working at an NSA outpost on the Pacific island state of Hawaii.